gaurav1780/comp1010practicalClassMaterial/week 9 - lists/workshopLists.md

 ### Question 8

-Replace the fifth item by the String `you`.
+Replace the fifth item by the String `are`.
 Display the list.

 ### Question 9